 The plug-in dangling filters are notorious for slowing things down.
 I swapped one for another for one customer and got an instant leap in speed.
-A filtered plate which fits onto the front of your master socket is even better.
+The latest type of master socket is even better.
 We can install these, and they always make the customer happy!

 5/ You are a long way from the exchange.

 The further you are away, the slower your broadband speed will be.
 Fact.
+This excellent site may help you to find out the speed you can expect.
 If BT have started putting posters saying “fibre broadband is here” on their street cabinets, then this may improve matters, as there’s a high-speed link between the exchange and that cabinet.
 But, if you are miles away from even that cabinet, you are, in effect, still miles away from the vital equipment, and your broadband won’t be fast.
 Slow broadband speed causes are often down to where you live.
 Sorry.

 6/ There is a cable fault between the exchange and you.

 Your broadband flows over two copper wires half a millimetre thick, which may run through ancient water-filled manholes, up poles, through huge and damp junction boxes, etc., etc. I’m amazed that it ever works at all.
 If you get a cracking noise on your phone, particularly when it’s been raining, there may be a problem with your line.
 This may not be provable to your provider, even if they say they’ve tested the line from their end.
 And intermittent faults are the hardest to prove.
-If you’ve got a distinct noise, then it’s time to call out the provider’s engineer, as it’s their problem.
+If you’ve got a distinct noise, then it’s time to carry out a test like this, then call out the provider’s engineer, as it’s their problem.

 7/ You’ve been turning your router on and off!